 There is considerable long-term evidence to show that CO2 can be stored safely and securely.

 CCS with bio-energy (known as BECCS) has the potential to produce net-negative CO2 emissions

 Biomass fuels (made from plants), absorb CO2 from the atmosphere as they grow.
 When biomass is combusted in a power plant that CO2 is released again, but with CCS it can be captured – this is called bioenergy with CCS (BECCS).
 CO2 can also be captured directly from the air – this is called direct air capture (DAC/DACCS).

 CCS balances the inflexible costs of nuclear and the intermittency of renewables

 CCS with fossil fuel power generation can work together with renewable energy – CCS power plants could be shut down when renewables can meet energy demand and started up when they can’t (such as on wind-free days).
 CCS plants can change output extremely quickly when required and offer reduced costs when not running, features that nuclear power plants cannot offer.

 Transport overview – all of the UK CO2 will be stored offshore

-As well as the technical aspects of capture, transport and storage, CCS involves non-technical disciplines which are vitally important to get CCS projects started and to ensure that they run smoothly.
-Aspects such as public perception, policy and international relations are all key to the global development of CCS.
+As well as the technical aspects of capture, transport and storage, CCS involves non-technical disciplines which are key to getting CCS projects started and ensuring that they run smoothly, such as public perception, policy and international relations.